jl94x4/ColleXions/README.md

 ## Special Collections Enforcement

 - Special collections will only be pinned during their active dates.
 If a special collection is found outside its defined date range, it will be skipped.
-This ensures that users can't pin special collections out of season (e.g., Halloween movies in December).
+This ensures that ColleXions can't pin special collections out of season (e.g., Halloween movies in December).

 ## Installation